Hebron Academy

-Hebron Academy, founded in 1804, is a small, independent, college preparatory boarding and day school for boys and girls in grades six through postgraduate in Hebron, Maine.
+Hebron Academy is a small, independent, college preparatory boarding and day school in Hebron, Maine.
+Founded in 1804, it serves boys and girls in grades six through postgraduate.

 Tuition

 Tuition for the 2023–2024 academic year is $64,000 for International boarding students, $56,000 for Domestic boarding students, $45,000 for Maine and New Hampshire resident boarding students, and $26,000 for day students.